kirpister/SpeedGame_React/README.md

 ## SpeedGame

 Classic game recreated with React as part of BCH Full Stack Developer program.
+Features include cool funky background music to get you into the mood for collecting some records and conditional messages based on records collected etc.

 ### Live Page

 Make Spede proud and [GO PLAY](https://regal-bunny-f5d9f3.netlify.app).

+Speedgame is currently available to be played on desktop only, mobile is not supported.

 ### Technologies Used